robintrayler/SIELO_procedures/costech_EA/starting_costech_run.md

 * Right click on the center collector and select `jump to mass`.
 * Type 18 in the window that pops up and click OK.
 * Wait for the switch to happen (*Isodat Acquisition* will look like it's crashing).
-* After the switch click the `Peak Center` button.
+* After the switch click the `Center Scan` button.
 It's the left-most icon that looks like a small green bell at the top of the panel).
 * Let the peak center finish and record the readout in the *Instrument Run Log.*

 ### Start Sequence